BRO-FHV/docs/networking.md

 In the current state it is possible to receive and send packages with UPD.
 An application can start listing for a specific port and can poll for incoming data.

 ### Outlook
-For a real usage of LWIP it would be important to fix the Port and use the whole lib.
+For a real usage of LWIP it would be important to fix the porting of LWIP and use the whole library.
 That would raise the security and the reliability.

-After that the IPC should be implemented to async inform the Application for incoming packages.
+After that the IPC should be implemented to asynchronously inform the application for incoming packages.

 ### Code Example